Overview

 • Qibo is another large open-source quantum ecosystem with many applications and tutorials to explore, and a decently fast simulator to boot on CPUs and GPUs.

-All containers are prebuilt with common data science packages such as scipy, numpy, matplotlib, pandas and a few others.
+All containers are prebuilt with common data science packages such as scipy, numpy, matplotlib, and pandas.

 Access